FAQs: Dispatcher (GSP)

 The background process takes a varying length of time.
-Background packets are distributed to specially trained background investigators in your area.
 Depending on many factors, including the number of backgrounds to be completed, the extensiveness of the background, etc. the background could take from a few days to a few weeks.

 Is there a training process?

 Yes, dispatchers are required to become state certified as a communications officer and are provided the necessary training to obtain this certification.
 You will be considered on a “Working Test” for your first year with the department.
 There are many facets to the job.
 The Chief Communications Officer will oversee your training during this time and see that you are given attention in areas you may be having trouble and need extra help.
 Most training will be conducted locally and you will not be required to travel away from the communications center.